Mobilpadde/NRAW.js/README.md

 "That's not useful *at* all!
 I hate you" - You.
 Well, like last time, we have [queries][1] that can be applied, but wait!
 There's more!
 Subreddits even have the ability to be [filtered][3]!
-Let's make a request of the 25 most controversial posts of the last year from a given subreddit, but after the post with the id of `t3_2k0r3o`:
+Let's make a request of the 25 most controversial posts from the last year from a given subreddit, but only the ones after the post with the id `t3_2k0r3o`:

 ```javascript
 Reddit.subreddit("CatReactionGifs").controversial().after("t3_2k0r3o").exec(function(data){